zowe/docs-site/docs/user-guide/k8s-config.md

 kubectl apply -f samples/discovery-service-lb.yaml
 ```

 Or if using `NodePort` instead, first check `spec.ports[0].nodePort` as this will be the port to be exposed to external.
-The default discovery port is not 7553 but 32553.
-You can use `https://<your-k8s-node>:32553/` to access APIML Discovery.
-Then, run the following command:
+In this case, the default discovery port is not 7553 but 32553.
+And you will need to use `https://<your-k8s-node>:32553/` to access APIML Discovery.
+To apply `NodePort` type `discovery-service`, run the following command:

 ```
 kubectl apply -f samples/discovery-service-np.yaml